 Inflatable Dams Analysed Using Numerical Methods

-This is an old technical paper which was written some thirty years ago for my first degree.
-The contents might be obsolete to present days' technologies but theoretical inference could stay stand.
+This is indeed an old technical paper which was written some thirty years ago for my first degree.

 The development of high strength flexible synthetic rubberized membrane has created reliable yet economic alternatives to conventional concrete and steel structures in the storage, conveying or treatment of the majority of materials used in the engineering field today.